ClickCease

 Child support is the legal obligation of both parents to support their child.
 The financial support is intended to cover a child’s basic needs, including food, shelter, and healthcare.

-The non-custodial parent (the parent who the child does not live with most of the time) is often responsible for providing the custodial parent with a monthly support check.
+The non-custodial parent (the parent with whom the child does not live most of the time) is often responsible for providing the custodial parent with a monthly support check.
 Courts do not necessarily need to get involved in order to determine child support if both parents can agree on an amount.

 Similar to alimony, a child support order may be made as part of a marital separation agreement or incorporated into the divorce decree.